josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Is _your_ team prepared to shepherd the code, if it proliferates by an order of magnitude beyond its current scale?
 Are you planning for the maintenance to increase in proportion with the throughput?

 What bugs and unforeseen side effects are hiding in the code that you haven't found yet?
 What happens if (when) _those_ grow exponentially along with output?

-You likely don't know the answer to any of those questions yet, because they can often take weeks, months, or even years to be revealed.
-You don't fully know how well the work will hold up over time until it's actually, well, _held up over time_.
-(Or not).

-Before that point, you have only a limited idea of how truly productive your work actually was.
+Are you accounting for all of that, in your view of productivity?

 ### Speeding in the wrong direction